-- The above Executive Summary shows the City Contribution Rate for FY 2021 to be 31.84% of active member payroll - The Estimated City Contribution Rate was 29.61%, a decrease from 31.58% of active member payroll for FY 2020 - The final City Contribution Rate is the greater of the City Contribution Rate or the Corridor Midpoint of 31.84%. - Gains from assets returning 9.46% on an AVA basis compared to the 7.00% assumed were complemented by a liability gain, which was driven primarily by fewer retirements than expected. - Rates shown on the Executive Summary are calculated rates for the twelve-month period beginning July 1, 2020, based on current board policy - Table 6 under Section IV of our Report reconciles the Estimated City Contribution Rate from the prior valuation date to the current valuation date - Projected FY 2021 payroll was based on the prior year's annualized salaries of the active members as of July 1, 2019 of \$442.5 million rolled forward two years at the 2.75% assumed payroll growth rate. - There were no changes to the benefit provisions since the previous actuarial valuation - There were several changes to the demographic actuarial assumptions based on the experience study for the 5-year period ending June 30, 2017 that were first reflected in the July 1, 2018 actuarial valuation.
+- The above Executive Summary shows the City Contribution Rate for FY 2023 to be 31.98% of active member payroll - The Estimated City Contribution Rate was 27.02%, a decrease from 29.22% of active member payroll for FY 2022 - The final City Contribution Rate is the greater of the Estimated City Contribution Rate or the Corridor Midpoint of 31.98%. - The gain from assets returning 11.77% on an AVA basis compared to the 7.00% assumed was partially offset by the COLA and DROP credit risk sharing provisions. - Rates shown on the Executive Summary are calculated rates for the twelve-month period beginning July 1, 2022, based on current board policy - Table 6 under Section IV of our Report reconciles the Estimated City Contribution Rate from the prior valuation date to the current valuation date - Projected FY 2023 payroll was based on the prior year's annualized salaries of the active members as of July 1, 2021 of \$465.7 million rolled forward two years at the 2.75% assumed payroll growth rate. - There were no changes to the benefit provisions since the previous actuarial valuation - There were several changes to the demographic actuarial assumptions based on the experience study for the 5-year period ending June 30, 2017 that were first reflected in the July 1, 2018 actuarial valuation.
 Changes resulting from the experience study included updated mortality tables, minor changes to the retirement rates, and adjustments to the disability rates.
-There have been no other assumption changes since the July 1, 2017 actuarial valuation. - The amortization payments are developed based upon the following assumptions: - Laddering of bases with initial base set up with the June 30, 2016 RSVS study. - 30-year closed funding period for each new gain or loss base - Dollar contribution amounts increase as a level percentage of payroll - Total payroll increases 2.75% per year
+There have been no other assumption changes since the July 1, 2017 actuarial valuation. - The amortization payments are developed based upon the following assumptions: - Laddering of bases with initial base set up with the June 30, 2016 RSVS study. - 30-year closed funding period for each new loss base with new gains amortized over the remaining period of the largest existing loss base - Dollar contribution amounts increase as a level percentage of payroll - Total payroll increases 2.75% per year